Merge x AI: Demo Day — watch product demos, see how top teams build with Merge, and preview what’s coming soon.

 Data exporters(s):

-the Customer as defined above
+The Customer as defined above.

 Data importer(s):

-Name: Merge API Inc.
+Merge API Inc.

 B. DESCRIPTION OF TRANSFER